tzlaine/small_wg1_papers/P0000_please_dont_rewrite_my_string_literals.md

 strlen(u8"ς") == 5
 ```

-After asking around a bit online, I learned about the `/utf-8` and
+After asking around a bit online, I learned about the `/utf-8` MSVC compiler
-`/source-charset:utf-8` MSVC compiler flags.
-These fixed my tests.
+flag.
+That flag fixed my tests.

 To see why, consider this variable declaration: